TheTechRobo/python-shell/README.md

 print("This ain't MS-DOS") #output This ain't MS-DOS In that case, #output This ain't MS-DOS would be the comment, but print("This ain't MS-DOS") is a command.
 #### I hope you LOVE CustPy... if you have any feed-back WHATSOEVER please leave it in the Issues section

+# PLEASE NOTE!
+### CustPy IS dependent on python 3 or later, 2.x might work, but I doubt it
+### Also, early versions of Python 3.x may not work.
+I have tested on a) Python 3.6.5 — in IDLE, and b) in Python 3.7.3 — in cmd